snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 ---
 ```

-To use our Linux servers, you'll need access to a command line prompt.
-Here's how to get started on different operating systems:
+To use our Linux servers, you'll need access to a command line interface (CLI).
+There is also possibility to use graphical user interface (GUI) to make connections, and then you still need to use a CLI based program to operate our servers.

+Here's how to get a CLI started on different operating systems:

 - For MacOS (Apple operating system) users, open the "Terminal" application by typing "Terminal" in the spotlight.
 - For Linux users, open the "Terminal" application (sometimes it is also called "shell").